Aneurin/KillLog/readme.txt

 -------
 Updates
 -------
++ Version 2.6.9
+  * Changes:-
+    Updated to record combat information provided by the new combat log system introduced in patch 2.4.0.
+    The method for tracking kills has changed, and is described in the 'Description' section below.
+  * Known Issues:-
+    Player deaths are not recorded, due to a bug in the game: the 'UNIT_DIED' combat event does not fire upon the death of the player.
+As a workaround, I tried registering for notification of the 10% durability loss on equipped items instead, but couldn't get it to work.
+    The fix for this issue is scheduled to be included in WoW 2.4.2.

+    The combat parsing system is more simplistic than the ChatParse system - for example it is not possible to unregister for an event, and the registrant must know the order of arguments provided by the registered event.
+    This system is currently not documented.
 + Version 2.6.2a
   * Bug Fixes:-
     Fixes bug with debugging messages with fresh installs only (this version is not needed if you are updating from an earlier version)